C# OOP Essentials: Concepts, Examples, and Benefits

 }

-Setting up a new apartment (constructor), cleaning it when leaving (destructor).
+Setting up a new room (constructor), cleaning before leaving (destructor).

 void Eat();